maminech/aminoss_photography/CLOUDINARY_SETUP.md

 # Cloudinary Setup Guide

-This guide will help you set up Cloudinary for the Aminoss Photography portfolio.
+This guide will help you set up Cloudinary for the Innov8 Production portfolio.

 ## 📝 Step 1: Create Account